Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 Violence).
 Participated in the development and founding of the

-Runaway House, working there from the beginning in 1996
+Berlin Runaway House, working there from the beginning in 1996

 until he retired in July 2010.
 2002, founding member of Für